 39. Chanukah Treasure Hunt: Young students listen to the story of Chanukah and then hunt for chocolate Chanukah gelt, “hidden” in Chanukah-related places (for example, next to the menorah).
 Submitted by HM.

 40. Chanukah Book-Off Competition: Students read Chanukah-related books over the holiday (parents initial next to book name).
-Student who reads the most in the class wins a gift certificate to bookstore.
+The student who reads the most in the class wins a gift certificate to a bookstore.
 School librarians can provide book lists.

 42. Chanukah Freedom Discussion: The Maccabees revolted to fight for religious freedom.
 When have there been similar rebellions/revolutions?
 What happened?
 Is there religious freedom in the world now?
 Where?
 Where is there little/no religious freedom?